-The definitions and notations employed in the above statement are presented throughout the next sections.
+Especially regarding connecting paths, the definitions and notations employed in the above statement are presented throughout the next sections.
 However, we remark that the notion of edge-ends introduced by Theorem \ref{t1} is inspired by the definitions of ends, but slightly modified so that edge-connectivity results can be approached more properly.
 Thus, given rays $r,s\in \mathcal{R}(G)$, we now say that $r$ and $s$ are \textbf{edge-equivalent}, writing $r\sim_Es$, if, and only if, the tails of $r$ and $s$ belong to the same connected component of $G\setminus F$, for every finite set of \textit{edges} $F\subset E(G)$.
-Equivalently, there is an infinite family of edge-disjoint paths with disjoint endpoints connecting $r$ and $s$.
+Equivalently, there is an infinite family of edge-disjoint paths, with distinct endpoints, connecting $r$ and $s$.
 If this is not the case, we say that a finite set $F\subset E(G)$ \textbf{separates} $r$ and $s$.
-When $F$ can described by $\{uv \in E(G): u \in X, v \in V(G)\setminus X\}$ for some $X\subset V(G)$, we write $F = \delta(X)$ and call $F$ the \textbf{cut} corresponding to the vertex set $X$.
+When $F$ can be described by $\{uv \in E(G): u \in X, v \in V(G)\setminus X\}$ for some $X\subset V(G)$, we write $F = \delta(X)$ and call $F$ the \textbf{cut} corresponding to the vertex set $X$.

 As it is easily seen, $\sim_E$ is also an equivalence relation over $\mathcal{R}(G)$, so that the quotient $\frac{\mathcal{R}(G)}{\sim_E}$ defines the \textbf{edge-end space} of $G$, denoted by $\Omega_E(G)$.
-Similarly, the equivalence class of ray $r$ is denoted by $[r]_E$, said to be an \textbf{edge-end} of the graph.
+Similarly, we denote the equivalence class of ray $r$ by $[r]_E$ and we call it an \textbf{edge-end} of the graph.
 We even observe that $\sim$ and $\sim_E$ are the same relation if $G$ is locally finite, because, in this case, rays which are separated by finitely many vertices can be separated by the finitely many edges incident to them.
 In particular, the main result of \cite{jacobs} will be preserved by Theorem \ref{t1}.
 When there are vertices of infinite degree, however, $\sim_E$ may identify more rays, as exemplified by Figure \ref{raioduplodominado}.

 In the literature, the definition of $\sim_E$ was first presented by the paper \cite{edgeends} of Hahn, Laviolette and \v{S}irá\v{n}.
 Besides this article, the discussions carried out by Georgakopoulos in \cite{georgakopoulos} comprise one of the few other works which approach the notion of edge-ends.
 In fact, since $\sim$ and $\sim_E$ are the same equivalence relation over locally finite graphs, most references in infinite graph theory may not mention the latter one in their studies.